December 16, 2015 · Written by Foodtolive Team

 - Not destroyable to your wallet

 How to achieve these three goals that may seem to be contradicting each other?
 You have the only way out – proper planning.
 You should plan everything, beginning with a number of guests and finishing with the clear scheme of utilizing leftovers.

 Holiday Meal Planning

 Preparation for any holiday is a time-, money-, labor-, and patience-consuming activity.
 You will turn this a calm and not so exhausting process by staying organized.
-Together with all members of your family, start this work with elaborating a worksheet – a holiday meal plan, which will include a schedule of activities and a scheme of duties and responsibilities.
+Together with all members of your family, start this work by elaborating on a worksheet – a holiday meal plan, which will include a schedule of activities and a scheme of duties and responsibilities.
 Start planning the holiday menu several weeks prior the holiday.
 To make it satisfying all needs, consider the following points: